International Academic Meet

 Best Paper Award

 Paper will be evaluated based on Format, Research Quality, and Layout/Design.
-The paper should have the Title (with authors affiliation & contact details), Introduction, Methods, Results (with tables, graphs, pictures), Discussion, Conclusion, References, and Acknowledgements.Ā Eligibility: The presenter can nominate for the Award.
-He must be under 55 years of age as on the conferences date.
+The paper should have the Title (with authors affiliation & contact details), Introduction, Methods, Results (with tables, graphs, pictures), Discussion, Conclusion, References, and Acknowledgements.
+Eligibility: The presenter can nominate for the Award.

 Instructions